Joemwa/GitExampleRecipes/mug-brownie.md

 Often times, I will skip the microwave stage, and just eat the brownie mix.
 There no egg in it, so it's not even a salmonella risk!

 How I found the recipe: I found it to be exotic and I discovered it by chance while visiting Alaska.
+It was in somebody's house.

 # What you need